 You will see exactly the information that we showed in scans here.
-We’re not hiding any information from non-enterprise version.
+We’re not hiding any information from the non-enterprise version.
 So I think that’s a great, great way to get started.
 Take it from there.
 Well, that’s all the questions we received.
 So thank you for watching.
-If you want to learn more about Gradle Enterprise, you can go to gradle.com for more information about build scans, build cache, how all that works there.
-The next webcast that Gradle will be doing is about maximizing developer productivity with Gradle Enterprise, which is really a training session.
-So a lot of the things that we really touched on in scans today and kind of breezed past, we’ll be going much more in depth and really getting into the nitty gritty of how all that works.
+If you want to learn more about Develocity, you can go to gradle.com for more information about build scans, build cache, how all that works there.
+The next webcast that Gradle will be doing is about maximizing developer productivity with Develocity, which is really a training session.
+So a lot of the things that we really touched on in scans today and kind of breezed past, we’ll be going much more in-depth and really getting into the nitty-gritty of how all that works.
 So if you found this interesting today, it’s definitely a webinar you will get something out of, is how to really get you more out of scans.

 Yeah, it’s really recommendable.
-It’s very use case oriented.
-So people really can see how they can actually benefit in their everyday lives from build scans and Gradle Enterprise in general.
+It’s very use case-oriented.
+So people really can see how they can actually benefit in their everyday lives from build scans and Develocity in general.
 So thank you again.